My approach to counselling

 This is your time.
 You are the expert on your own needs and how your experiences impact your life.
-I offer my counselling experience and education, but we work together to explore what would be supportive, work best to bolster your growth, and empower you outside of sessions.
-We create realistic goals for growth, and I will continually check in with you and ask for feedback to ensure that we are on the right path for you.
+I offer my counselling experience and education, but we work together to explore what would work best to foster your growth.

 We also work together to determine the appropriate length of therapy for you.
 I can work with you within a few brief sessions, on an "as needed" basis, or long-term.

-If you feel at any point that our work isn't fulfilling your needs, I strongly encourage you to let me know.
-We can address your concerns together.
-If your needs fall outside of my expertise or experience, or if you just feel like we're not the right fit, I am happy to refer you to other professionals or agencies.
+I will continually check in with you to ensure that we are on the right path for you.
+If you feel at any point that our work isn't fulfilling your needs, we can address your concerns together.
+If your needs fall outside of my expertise, or if you just feel like we're not the right fit, I am happy to refer you to other professionals or agencies.

 Therapy is not a one-size-fits-all endeavor.
 I work holistically, drawing from a variety of theoretical approaches that respond to your needs and goals.
 These approaches are based on best-practice guidelines and evidence-based research.